If you’re injured in an accident, who will pay?

 However, the difficulty present in determining a worker’s employment status becomes most clear when talking about ride sharing companies, such as Uber and Lyft.
 Here, the debate about whether their drivers are independent contractors or not continues to rage on in courts across the country.
 However, even when dealing with an employee, the employer is usually a company rather than a person’s boss.
 This can add another level of complexity when it comes to picking whom to sue.
 Choosing the right party to sue for recovery is a strategic and sometimes surprisingly complicated decision.
 At Callaway & Wolf, we regularly help our personal injury clients in the San Francisco Bay Area find the best party to sue for recovery.
 There’s no reason to trudge through these issues alone.

-Request a free case consultation with a top-rated San Francisco injury attorney
+Request a free case consultation with a top-rated Bay Area trial lawyer

-If you’ve been the victim of a medical mistake or injury, please don’t hesitate to contact us at our offices in San Francisco.
+If you’ve been the victim of a medical mistake or injury caused by an accident, please don’t hesitate to contact Callaway & Wolf.
+We are personal injury lawyers in Oakland and San Francisco.
 We’ll be happy to review your case to make sure you know your rights.
 We take pride in making sure each client receives personal attention from our experienced lawyers.
 If you have any questions about a car accident, bicycle injury or possible medical malpractice, ask our attorneys in SF for a free case review.